meraak1/chunithmtodancerail3/README.md

 # UMIGURI To DanceRail3

 This is a converter that will convert UMIGURI (Chunithm) beatmaps to DanceRail3 charts.
-Only UMIGURI beatmaps (.ugc) are supported.
+Only UMIGURI beatmaps (.ugc) are supported, but support for more formats might happen eventually.

 To find UMIGURI beatmaps, check pgko.dev and the UMIGURI Discord server (https://discord.com/invite/j6mEU2hQDZ)